NicholasJV/jersey-chore/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

-The first todo is always gym, tan, laundry
+The first todo is always gym, tan, laundry.